a11yphant/a11yphant/README.md

 />

 <p>
-  <span aria-label="Allyphant">a11yphant</span> is an interactive online course for web accessibility.
-In this course, you will revisit web
-  development topics from an accessibility perspective.
+  a11yphant is an interactive online course for web accessibility.
+In this course, you will revisit web development topics from an accessibility perspective.
 For example, how to make sure that assistive technologies like screen readers can interact with the website?
 Or, what is the purpose of the different semantic HTML elements?
 These are some of the things you will learn by writing meaningful markup and completing quizzes.